Bosnia and Herzegovina Entry Requirements

 Prohibited Items

-- Narcotics and illegal drugs - strictly prohibited with severe criminal penalties
+- Narcotics and drugs - zero tolerance policy with severe penalties

 Restricted Items